 3. How long has NLC been open?

-Dr. Ryan Dunn started New Life Counseling as a solo private practice in August of 1996.
-It has grown over the years to include 2 locations and now has a staff of 16.
+Dr. Ryan Dunn started New Life Counseling as a solo practice in August of 1996.
+New Life has grown into a group practice with a large clinical staff and several administrative team members.

 4. What are the credentials of the counselors?

 Every counselor is licensed by the state of Ohio to diagnose and treat mental health disorders.
 Some have earned a supervisory designation which allows them to supervise others in their field.

 5. Do you see children?
 What ages?

 We do treat children in our practice.
 We have several counselors who can work with your child to provide effective clinical therapeutic measures which have been proven to be effective and produce positive outcomes.
 We see children age 4 through their adolescent years.